nilesh5911/Stock-Price-Prediction-App/README.md

 streamlit run app.py
 ```
 ---
+📬 Feedback & Contributions
+Feel free to open issues or contribute with PRs.
+Suggestions welcome!

+🧑‍💻 Author
-Built with 💡 by Nilesh Mishra
+Made with ❤️ by Nilesh Mishra